deamme/laco/packages/laco-react/README.md

 // Setting a new state and passing an optional action name "increment" Store.set({ count: CounterStore.get().count + 1 }, "increment")
 ```
-Immutability is taking care of to a certain extent behind the scenes with the spread operator but you may want more control over the state.
+Immutability is taking care of to a certain extent behind the scenes with the spread operator but you might want more control over the state.
 You can do this by passing a function like so:
 ```javascript
 // Setting a new state and passing an optional action name "increment" Store.set((state) => { /* return modified state */}, "increment")